open-cli-tools/concurrently/README.md

   with the shape `{ command, name, prefixColor, env, cwd, ipc }`.

 - `options` (optional): an object containing any of the below:
   - `cwd`: the working directory to be used by all commands.
-Can be overriden per command.
+Can be overridden per command.
     Default: `process.cwd()`.
   - `defaultInputTarget`: the default input target when reading from `inputStream`.
     Default: `0`.